Mopazob/saopaulo_crimes/README.md

 4. Re-do our dataset of the neighborhoods, and the most common venues and the respective neighbourhood along with property cords: Using Four Square API to explore the neighbourhood venues and to apply cluster algorithm to the neighbourhoods and present the findings by plotting it on maps using folium.

+# Methodology

+- Exploratoy Data Analysis : Visualise the crime repots in different Sao Paulo boroughs to idenity the safest borough and check the neighborhoods of that borough.
+We will Use the resulting data and find 10 most common venues in each neighborhood.

+- Modeling : We will choose the right neighborhood within a borough.
+Next we will be clustering similar neighborhoods using K-means clustering which is a form of unsupervised machine learning algorithm that clusters data based on predefined cluster size.
+We will use K-Means clustering to address this problem so as to group data based on existing venues which will help in the decision making process.